vdamodharan/super-duper-todo/README.md

 Vignesh here.
 This is a sample todo Application I'm trying to build!

-#day1 - The problem with git jokes is that everyone has their own version.
+day 1 - The problem with git jokes is that everyone has their own version.